 A pile of rubbish was dumped in Caldecott Park on 21st March 2017 to mark the launch of a new campaign to crackdown on fly-tipping.
-The Council staged the fly-tipping stunt to promote the launch of #CrimeNotToCare, a nationwide campaign coordinated by Keep Britain Tidy.
+The Council staged the flytipping stunt promote to the launch Of #CrimeNotToCare, а nationwide campaign coordinated by Keep Britain Tidy.
 In 2016, the Council dealt with more than 1,400 fly-tipping incidents, leaving the taxpayer to foot a clean-up bill of nearly £57,000